-Early in the pandemic we begun working with donors and governments to re-prioritize funding and assist their COVID-19 response plans.
+Early in the pandemic we began working with donors and governments to re-prioritize funding and assist their COVID-19 response plans.
 This included strengthening COVID-19 prevention messaging and training health workers to assist in the track and tracing and referral of suspected cases.

 This is one of the reasons that with our collaborating partners we began to investigate processes and tools that could objectively evaluate the risk of spreading COVID-19.
-Importantly the tools needed to facilitate discussions on the practical precautionary measures national NTD programmes would need to adopt once their governments determined that activities could resume.
+Importantly the tools needed to facilitate discussions on the practical precautionary measures national NTD programs would need to adopt once their governments determined that activities could resume.

-What we developed was an adaptation of an excel-based risk assessment tool the World Health Organization (WHO) created for mass religious gatherings, which followed the a recommended framework for conducting rapid risk assessment of acute public health events.
+What we developed was an adaptation of an excel-based risk assessment tool the World Health Organization (WHO) created for mass religious gatherings, which followed the recommended framework for conducting rapid risk assessment of acute public health events.
 A generic version of the WHO tool can be found here.
 After piloting several versions, we eventually arrived at three separate excel-based tools (in French and English) for NTD program managers to use with partners.
 They became known as the risk assessment and mitigation action (RAMA) tools – one for treatment distributions, a second for disease specific surveys, and a third for case finding and surgical outreach for trichiasis and hydrocele.

 These tools have now become part of a more comprehensive 5-step process, which includes a review of the COVID-19 epidemiologic trends and budget requirements to support the proposed mitigation strategies.
-The RAMA tools were designed to complement and provide a structure for government programmes to adopt additional interim guidance published by WHO in July for the resumption of NTD activities in the context of COVID-19.
-For example, the RAMA tools help NTD programme managers document and verify the command and control structure that will monitor the COVID-19 epidemiology overtime, reconfirm the risk communication strategy that will involve community leaders in the planning of NTD activities, and enable independent technical advisors to evaluate the written standard operating procedures (SOPs) for how activities will be modified.
+The RAMA tools were designed to complement and provide a structure for government programs to adopt additional interim guidance published by WHO in July for the resumption of NTD activities in the context of COVID-19.
+For example, the RAMA tools help NTD program managers document and verify the command and control structure that will monitor the COVID-19 epidemiology overtime, reconfirm the risk communication strategy that will involve community leaders in the planning of NTD activities, and enable independent technical advisors to evaluate the written standard operating procedures (SOPs) for how activities will be modified.

 Such an approach complements our overall aim to strengthen health systems, facilitate integration and cross sector collaboration, and “build back better”.
 It provides opportunities to strengthen integrated disease surveillance, improve the capacity of local supervisors to manage public health interventions, and facilitate the introduction of electronic data capture platforms to assist supervisors in ensuring what is planned is actually implemented.